Zacks: Brokerages Anticipate SeaSpine Holdings Co. (NASDAQ:SPNE) Will Post Quarterly Sales of $48.93 Million

-Equities analysts forecast that SeaSpine Holdings Co.
-(NASDAQ:SPNE – Get Rating) will announce sales of $48.93 million for the current quarter, according to Zacks Investment Research.
-Seven analysts have made estimates for SeaSpine’s earnings, with estimates ranging from $48.57 million to $49.13 million.
-SeaSpine posted sales of $41.95 million in the same quarter last year, which would indicate a positive year over year growth rate of 16.6%.
-The company is expected to report its next earnings results after the market closes on Monday, January 1st.
+Equities analysts expect that SeaSpine Holdings Co.
+(NASDAQ:SPNE – Get Rating) will announce $48.93 million in sales for the current fiscal quarter, Zacks reports.
+Seven analysts have made estimates for SeaSpine’s earnings, with the highest sales estimate coming in at $49.13 million and the lowest estimate coming in at $48.57 million.
+SeaSpine reported sales of $41.95 million during the same quarter last year, which indicates a positive year over year growth rate of 16.6%.
+The firm is expected to report its next quarterly earnings report after the market closes on Monday, January 1st.

-On average, analysts expect that SeaSpine will report full year sales of $228.29 million for the current financial year, with estimates ranging from $226.32 million to $230.35 million.
-For the next year, analysts expect that the firm will post sales of $252.12 million, with estimates ranging from $241.39 million to $272.79 million.
-Zacks’ sales averages are a mean average based on a survey of sell-side analysts that follow SeaSpine.
+According to Zacks, analysts expect that SeaSpine will report full-year sales of $228.29 million for the current fiscal year, with estimates ranging from $226.32 million to $230.35 million.
+For the next fiscal year, analysts expect that the firm will report sales of $252.12 million, with estimates ranging from $241.39 million to $272.79 million.
+Zacks Investment Research’s sales averages are a mean average based on a survey of sell-side research analysts that that provide coverage for SeaSpine.

-SeaSpine (NASDAQ:SPNE – Get Rating) last issued its earnings results on Friday, March 11th.
-The medical equipment provider reported ($0.52) EPS for the quarter, missing analysts’ consensus estimates of ($0.36) by ($0.16).
-The firm had revenue of $55.59 million for the quarter, compared to analyst estimates of $54.86 million.
-SeaSpine had a negative return on equity of 21.26% and a negative net margin of 28.39%.
+SeaSpine (NASDAQ:SPNE – Get Rating) last issued its quarterly earnings results on Friday, March 11th.
+The medical equipment provider reported ($0.52) earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of ($0.36) by ($0.16).
+The firm had revenue of $55.59 million for the quarter, compared to the consensus estimate of $54.86 million.
+SeaSpine had a negative net margin of 28.39% and a negative return on equity of 21.26%.

+Several institutional investors and hedge funds have recently added to or reduced their stakes in SPNE.
+Barclays PLC raised its holdings in shares of SeaSpine by 197.0% during the fourth quarter.
+Barclays PLC now owns 38,540 shares of the medical equipment provider’s stock worth $525,000 after acquiring an additional 25,564 shares in the last quarter.
+BlackRock Inc. raised its holdings in shares of SeaSpine by 3.1% during the fourth quarter.
+BlackRock Inc. now owns 2,491,536 shares of the medical equipment provider’s stock worth $33,932,000 after acquiring an additional 75,894 shares in the last quarter.
+Wells Fargo & Company MN raised its holdings in shares of SeaSpine by 50.1% during the fourth quarter.
+Wells Fargo & Company MN now owns 259,628 shares of the medical equipment provider’s stock worth $3,536,000 after acquiring an additional 86,695 shares in the last quarter.
+Goldman Sachs Group Inc. raised its holdings in shares of SeaSpine by 140.2% during the fourth quarter.
+Goldman Sachs Group Inc. now owns 42,483 shares of the medical equipment provider’s stock worth $579,000 after acquiring an additional 24,793 shares in the last quarter.
+Finally, Deutsche Bank AG raised its holdings in shares of SeaSpine by 5.3% during the fourth quarter.
+Deutsche Bank AG now owns 20,129 shares of the medical equipment provider’s stock worth $275,000 after acquiring an additional 1,012 shares in the last quarter.
+Institutional investors own 87.19% of the company’s stock.

 SeaSpine Company Profile (Get Rating)